 Potential research topics are submitted to LSEJ by practitioners, professors, and others.
 Each topic has a “field contact” who can provide more information about the topic and help with the research project.
 LSEJ encourages law school faculty and students to consult the list when selecting topics for law review articles, notes, term papers, independent studies, and any other legal research and writing they are undertaking.
 Visit our Links to find out how to propose a research topic.

 LSEJ also offers a seminar in equal justice called “Equal Justice — Applied Research”.
-This course is offered jointly each year by the four Minnesota law schools.
+This course is offered jointly each year by the three Minnesota law schools.
 During the class, students produce research papers on topics from the LSEJ topic list.
 The completed works are presented to the legal community and are posted on this web site.

 Formed in 2002, LSEJ is designed to encourage a wide variety of legal scholarship with a practical and immediate impact on equal justice, including law review articles and notes, independent research projects, term papers, amicus briefs, and draft legislation.

-To guide this project, MJF has assembled an LSEJ Advisory Committee composed of deans and faculty from the four law Minnesota law schools, a justice from the Minnesota Supreme Court, the State Public Defender, directors of Legal Services programs, representatives of the Minnesota Bar Association, and practicing attorneys from the private, public, and non-profit sectors.
+To guide this project, MJF has assembled an LSEJ Advisory Committee composed of deans and faculty from the three law Minnesota law schools, a justice from the Minnesota Supreme Court, the State Public Defender, directors of Legal Services programs, representatives of the Minnesota Bar Association, and practicing attorneys from the private, public, and non-profit sectors.